 Then there are non-economic damages.

-Unlike economic damages, which only compensate you for financial losses, non-economic damages may cover things like:
+Unlike economic damages, which only compensate you for financial losses, non-economic damages may cover losses like:

 - Reduced quality of life